- Are you struggling with your mental toughness?

 Before I get into this list I want you to understand something.
-There’s an old quote that my dad kept on our refrigerator growing up and he keeps the same piece of paper with the quote in his office today.
+Firstly, there’s an old quote that my dad kept on our refrigerator growing up and he keeps the same piece of paper with the quote in his office today.
 I’ve included the quote here below…

 I am convinced that life is 10% what happens to me and 90% of how I react to it.–Charles Swindoll

 Keep in mind that the strongest people aren’t those that always display strength in front of others, but rather fight and win battles that we never see them fight.
 It’s those battles that take place when you’re alone and having your own fight with the doubt monster.

 Believe me I’ve had plenty of these myself as I’m sure you have had yours to face as well.
 Despite this struggle in order to start building mental resiliency you MUST maintain a healthy practice of positive mental thoughts and fight to maintain positive mind and attitude.

 1) Emotional stability: Strong leadership requires that you have to make difficult decisions under pressure.
 When faced with difficult tasks you must stay objective and not allow your emotions to get involved and overwhelm you.

 Overly emotional people will display their weakness by talking over others, attacking, or making knee jerk decisions.
 Strong, stoic, and more logical people will maintain a level head and think through a problem regardless of how they’re feeling.
 This is how you build mental strength.

 2) Lean on your experience: Your perspective will help you a lot as long as you remember to acknowledge it.
 When the world seems to be falling apart around you this is when you can exercise your resolve by keeping your eye on your goal and not allowing the surrounding noise to derail you.